List of ambassadors of Sweden to New Zealand: History

 In July 1949, the King in Council decided to establish diplomatic relations with New Zealand.
 At the same time, the existing consulate in Wellington was upgraded to a legation, and Rolf Arfwedson was appointed as the resident chargé d'affaires en pied.

 In January 1951, it was reported that the Swedish diplomatic post in Wellington, New Zealand, was to be abolished.
 The Swedish representation in New Zealand would then be handled by the embassy in Canberra, Australia.
 However, right-wing and liberal party representatives in the Committee of Supply opposed this decision, advocating for the post in Wellington to be maintained for at least another year.
 Despite this opposition, the committee ultimately supported the plan to eliminate the post.
 Two years later, the post was reestablished, and in 1957, Sweden's first resident envoy in Wellington was appointed.

-On 21 February 1962, the Swedish government decided to elevate its legation in Wellington to an embassy.
-The diplomatic rank was thereafter changed to ambassador instead of envoy extraordinary and minister plenipotentiary.
+At a council meeting on 21 February 1964, the Swedish government decided to elevate its legation in Wellington to an embassy.
+In March 1964, it was reported that Sweden and New Zealand had reached an agreement to upgrade the legations in their respective capitals to embassies.
+Envoy Olof Kaijser thereby became the first Swedish ambassador in Wellington.

 In February 1995, the Swedish government decided to close the embassy in Wellington, and it was officially closed on 1 July 1995.
 Since then, the Swedish ambassador in Canberra has been accredited to Wellington.